Representation theorems for actual and alpha powers over two-agent general concurrent game frames: Introduction

 \subsection{Alpha and actual representation}

 Every concurrent game frame induces an alpha neighborhood frame.
-Pauly~\cite{pauly_modal_2002} showed that the class of concurrent game frames is \emph{representable} by a class of alpha neighborhood frames characterized by certain properties of neighborhood functions, in the following sense: (1) every alpha neighborhood frame induced by a concurrent game frame satisfies these properties, and (2) every alpha neighborhood frame satisfying these properties is induced by some concurrent game frame.
+Pauly~\cite{pauly_modal_2002} and Goranko, Jamroga, and Turrini~\cite{goranko_strategic_2013} showed that the class of concurrent game frames is \emph{representable} by a class of alpha neighborhood frames characterized by certain \emph{good} properties of neighborhood functions, in the following sense: (1) every alpha neighborhood frame induced by a concurrent game frame satisfies these properties, and (2) every alpha neighborhood frame satisfying these properties is induced by some concurrent game frame.
 This result is the \emph{alpha representation theorem} for concurrent game frames.

-By the alpha representation theorem, semantics for logics based on concurrent game frames---when only alpha powers matter (e.g., $\FCL$)---can be transferred to semantics based on alpha neighborhood frames.
-Neighborhood frames are often technically easier to work with, and this transfer has concrete benefits.
-For instance, Pauly~\cite{pauly_modal_2002} proved completeness of $\mathsf{CL}$ via alpha neighborhood frames, and {\AA}gotnes and Alechina~\cite{agotnes_coalition_2018} introduced knowledge into $\mathsf{CL}$ in the same framework.

 Every concurrent game frame also induces an actual neighborhood frame.
-Can the class of concurrent game frames be represented by a class of actual neighborhood frames?
-More precisely, do there exist properties of neighborhood functions such that (1) every actual neighborhood frame induced by a concurrent game frame satisfies these properties, and (2) every actual neighborhood frame satisfying these properties is induced by some concurrent game frame?
+Do there exist \emph{good} properties of neighborhood functions such that (1) every actual neighborhood frame induced by a concurrent game frame satisfies these properties, and (2) every actual neighborhood frame satisfying these properties is induced by some concurrent game frame?
 If so, this would be an \emph{actual representation theorem} for concurrent game frames.

 This question has not yet been fully settled in the literature.
-As far as we are aware, the only closely related result is due to Van Benthem, Bezhanishvili, and Enqvist~\cite{benthem_new_2019}.
+As far as we are aware, the only closely related result is due to van Benthem, Bezhanishvili, and Enqvist~\cite{benthem_new_2019}.
 There, the authors establish a representation theorem for \emph{basic} (strategy-based) powers in turn-based two-agent extensive games with imperfect information, under the restriction to singleton coalitions.
-Via a standard power-invariance transformation between the class of two-agent concurrent game frames and an appropriate class of turn-based two-agent extensive games with imperfect information, their proof readily yields a representation theorem for actual powers in two-agent concurrent game frames, again restricted to singleton coalitions (as we briefly explain in Section~\ref{app:power-invariance} in the Appendix).
+Via a standard power-invariance transformation between the class of two-agent concurrent game frames and an appropriate class of turn-based two-agent extensive games with imperfect information, their proof readily yields a representation theorem for actual powers in two-agent concurrent game frames, again restricted to singleton coalitions (see Appendix \ref{app:power-invariance} for details).